MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 ## Download .msi files

-This section provides direct links to downloadable packages containing driver and firmware updates for Surface devices and Surface Dock 2.
+This section provides direct links to downloadable packages containing driver and firmware updates for Surface devices.

+1. Select Windows 10 or Windows 11 as appropriate.
+2. For devices with multiple .msi files, select the .msi file name that matches the Surface model and version of Windows deployed in your organization.

 | Surface device                                                                                                                                        | Downloadable .msi                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |